bmaunde/guidelines/checklists/SAP Commerce Checklist.md

  - [ ] No dead code  - use SCM to remember

 ## Impex, Data Import and Export
 - [ ] Clear separation between core and sample data.
-No sample data should exist in production
+No sample data exists  in production
 - [ ] Clear separation between essential and project data.
-No business data should be overridden
+No business data be overridden
 - [ ] Correct placement and naming of data files
 - [ ] Correct keywords in impex files are used - INSERT or INSERT_UPDATE or UPDATE or REMOVE
 - [ ] It should be possible to import the same impex multiple times without causing issues